-1. Industry practices, surveys, trends.
-The industry-accepted benefits of the CM/GC method include:

-- Results in a better design that meets the owner's objectives - Encourages competition, especially for COBID subcontractors - Can be completed in a faster time frame - Costs less than a design-bid-build project that is designed and constructed in the traditional manner - Reduces the risks of delays, cost overruns, and disputes - Limits the number of change orders for unforeseen conditions
+- 1. Industry practices, surveys, trends.
+The industry-accepted benefits of the CM/GC method include: - Results in a better design that meets the owner's objectives - Encourages competition, especially for COBID subcontractors - May be completed in a faster time frame - When skillfully managed, costs less than a design-bid-build project that is designed and constructed in the traditional manner, due to opportunities for value engineering early in the design process. - Reduces the risks of delays, cost overruns, and disputes - Limits the number of change orders for unforeseen conditions